 Discover the Power of Free Python Coding Games

 Python, one of the most sought-after programming languages, is an excellent starting point for beginners in middle and high school—and what could be more engaging than learning through games?
 Recent studies suggest that gamified learning can boost student engagement by up to 60%, making 'learning through play' a powerful tool in education.
-This article will guide you through a universe of free Python coding games that are not just educational but also super fun.
+This article will guide you and your teen through a universe of free Python coding games that are not just educational but also super fun.
 From interactive Python coding platforms tailor-made for beginners to websites that allow learners to practice Python skills through engaging games, find everything you need.
 We'll also reveal some impressive platforms that are revolutionizing the way Python is being taught.
 Can you guess the platform that has seen a user increase of 300% in the past year alone?
 Stay tuned to find out!

 1. Code Combat